-September 28, 2019 is National Public Lands Day.
-Join a volunteer group at one of many events across the country.
+September 26, 2020 is National Public Lands Day.
+While this year is a little different you can join a volunteer group at one of many events across the country or join virtually.

 Since the designation of Yellowstone National Park by Ulysses S. Grant in 1872, public lands have been created, explored, and cherished across the United States.
 Each year we celebrate National Public Lands Day by visiting National Parks, volunteering for trail maintenance, or relaxing on BLM land near our homes and businesses.

 This year on National Public Lands Day (September 26), consider pitching in to clean up trash, remove invasive species, or build an outdoor classroom and give back to the places that give us so much.

 “Our public lands–whether national park or monument, wildlife refuge, forest, or prairie–make each one of us land-rich.
 It is our inheritance as citizens of a country called America.” –Terry Tempest Williams

 Here are some ideas about where and how to volunteer on National Public Lands Day in parks across the country: